Gallery at WREN

 “Nomadic Threads” is an ode to the natural landscapes and enduring heritage depicted in the visually sublime documentary “The Eagle Huntress” (which chronicles Aisholpan, a 13-year-old nomadic Mongolian girl who trains to become the first female eagle hunter in 12 generations of her Kazakh family).
 Through a globally rich palette of textiles and photographs, visitors to the Gallery at WREN will take part in a luminous journey across the soaring expanses of outer Mongolia.

-As part of the ongoing “Arts at the Adair” initiative, select pieces from the “Winter in the Whites” exhibition will also be on display in the sitting room of the Adair Country Inn & Restaurant in Bethlehem throughout the months of February and March.
+As part of the ongoing “Arts at the Adair” initiative, select pieces from the “COLOR!” exhibition will also be on display in the sitting room of the Adair Country Inn & Restaurant in Bethlehem throughout the months of May and June.
 WREN’s partnership encourages guests of the Adair to connect with the local arts community while also enjoying the amenities of a landmark historic inn.
-Visitors to the Adair, as well as the Gallery at WREN, are invited to explore both locations during their tour of the “Winter in the Whites” exhibition.
+Visitors to the Adair, as well as the Gallery at WREN, are invited to explore both locations during their tour of the “COLOR!” exhibition.

 Meet the Artists

 The work of fiber artist (and juried League of NH Craftsmen member) Doug Masury serves as a perfect complement to Weisman’s portfolio.
 As a self-taught fiber artist, Masury has spent the last three decades capturing his passion for travel, music, color, and pattern through his woven work.
 Pieces range in scale from miniature to larger than life, and every work is imbued with a rich history of hand-painted fibers and hand-gathered beads, porcelain, and wood.